hanneshapke/pyzillow/README.txt

 Dependencies
 ------------
-It has dependency on the xml.etree module, included with Python versions 2.7 and later. requests library is also needed and will be installed by setuptools.
+It requires the xml.etree module, included with Python versions 2.7 and later.
+The [requests](http://docs.python-requests.org/en/latest/index.html) library is also needed and will be installed by setuptools.

 It is developed on Python 2.7 but should work on earlier versions.
-Not tested if it is also compatible with Python 3.
+We have not tested it with Python 3.
 Sorry.

 Installation